suenot/profitmaker/README.md

 ![Demo](https://github.com/kupi-network/kupi-terminal/blob/master/structure.png?raw=true)

 ## Warning
 Terminal under heavy development.
 In current version trades processing by routing on client express.js server without authorization.
 In near future it will be fixed.
+But server works on 127.0.0.1 (not in 0.0.0.0) and others computers from internet or lan can't use terminal.

 ## Features
 - Open source